 10. Fail well by learning from your mistakes.

 We all can’t be perfect.
 It’s a fact of life that sooner or later, we’re going to fail.
-When that happens pick yourself up and brush yourself off and ask yourself, “What did I learn from that?”
+When that happens, ask yourself, “What did I learn from that?”

 Related article: Why Failing is Good.